oneapi-src/level-zero-spec/scripts/core/PROG.rst

 Kernel Attributes and Properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use ::${x}KernelSetAttribute to set attributes for a kernel object.
+Use ::${x}KernelSetAttribute to set attributes for a Kernel.

 .. parsed-literal::